-One aspect that came from my experience with Inspiration Corporation was meeting Chicago Pop Artist, Peter Mars.
+My experience with Inspiration Corporation was meeting Chicago Pop Artist, Peter Mars.
 Peter has provided guidance into what the life of a professional artist is like and has developed into a major supporter of my work.
-His painting has in turn become influential on mine.